 It's a warm cloudy day.
 Sunlight reflecting off the golden stone chases away the deep shadows.
 I am bumped by a bread vendor shouting "Bread, Bread for Sale" on his way through the narrow passage.
 I smell the hearty aroma; My stomach growls reminding me of my hunger.
-Searching for a small cafe, I quickly move though the crowded street.
+Searching for a small cafe, I quickly move through the crowded street.
 I feel the stones beneath my feet.
-Its rough texture worn smooth by the tread of millions of feet that have passed this way over the years.
+Its rough texture is worn smooth by the tread of millions of feet that have passed this way over the years.
 This is Jerusalem, where I now walk, where Christ once walked.

-I see an Orthodox Jew dressed in black with the tale-tale long side-locks, a Muslim woman shrouded from head to toe with only her eyes showing, a group of western tourist with backpacks and cameras hung around their necks.
+I see an Orthodox Jew dressed in black with the tale-tale long side-locks, a Muslim woman shrouded from head to toe with only her eyes showing, a group of western tourists with backpacks and cameras hung around their necks.
 The thoroughfare is nearly blocked as the tour group stops, their guide pointing to a plaque over a doorway.
 This marker identifies the 4th station of the cross, where Jesus meets his mother.
-It is one of 14 stations which mark the traditional progression of Christ along the Via Dolorosa (Way of Sorrows) from the place of his condemnation to his tomb.
+It is one of 14 stations that mark the traditional progression of Christ along the Via Dolorosa (Way of Sorrows) from the place of his condemnation to his tomb.

 I duck down a side street to bypass the congestion, turning left and right through the narrow maze and exit into an open area overlooking the Western Wall and Dome of the Rock.
 I slide into a cafe seat and order a cup of steaming bots (Israeli coffee) and shwarma (sliced mutton).
 As I dine the sun breaks through the clouds illuminating the gilded dome and spilling over into the courtyard of the Western Wall.
-Throngs of pilgrims are lined up to touch the wall while others are deep in pray.
-As I gaze upon this scene, I think of "The Holy Land", the seat of three great religions: Judaism, Christianity and Islam.
-A place of deep emotion, passion, tradition and legend.
+Throngs of pilgrims are lined up to touch the wall while others are deep in prayer.
+As I gaze upon this scene, I think of "The Holy Land", the seat of three great religions: Judaism, Christianity, and Islam.
+A place of deep emotion, passion, tradition, and legend.
 A place held dear to the heart of many; a place dear to me.